Marken-Foo/tsumemi/README.md

 # Tsumemi 詰め見 - KIF browser #

 Navigate through your tsumeshogi problems with ease.
-Speedrun a set of tsumeshogi problems and record your statistics.
+Speedrun a set of tsumeshogi problems and record and save your statistics.

 ![](browser.png)